 Dave and Simon also helped to organise a short U.K. tour as a favour to Captain Sensible.

-Simon went into a teaching career and Dave tried his hand at engineering and mixing on a Tascam Portastudio (producing the album 'Long Journey' for Dr. Space Toad) and continued to help organise Brighton gigs for Roy and Nick Harper.
+Simon went into a teaching career and Dave tried his hand at engineering and mixing on a Tascam Portastudio (producing the album 'Long Journey' for Dr, Space Toad) and continued to help organise Brighton gigs for Roy Harper and Nick Harper.

-As work commitments increased Dave reluctantly stepped back from involvement in the world of music promotion, but continues to catch Roy and Nick Harper in concert, as well as going to summer festivals and local gigs, and maintains a lifelong love of music.
+As work commitments increased Dave reluctantly stepped back from involvement in the world of music promotion in 2000, but continues to catch Roy and Nick Harper in concert, as well as going to summer festivals and local gigs, and maintains a lifelong love of music.

-By now he was developing the collage that he had started at University into a unique style of decoupage (partly inspired by the intent of Dalí, Magritte, Wes Wilson, Rick Griffin and Martin Sharp.)
+By now he was developing the collage that he had started at University into a unique style of collage (partly inspired by the work of Dalí, Magritte, Wes Wilson, Rick Griffin and Martin Sharp.)
 Several of these works have been used by local bands for album covers and one ('Journey') was displayed in Vienna at an exhibition of album cover art.

 A trip to Kenya in 1993 rekindled his interest in photography and the website (www.djburnham.com) is playing host to a steadily increasing gallery of projects and shoots, both current and past.

-With a considerable resurgence in his love of Sci-Fi literature, Dave was introduced to the work of William Gibson, Ian M Banks, Arthur C Clarke and especially Philip K. Dick (via 'Blade Runner' - his favourite film - & original rarities lent to him by Jon Wood of the Fold).
-He began to outline the plan for a novel of his own and over the course of several years he found the time and space to relax and write on the Greek islands.
-His debut novel 'Flux' is nearing completion, with a cover already designed - for his own work, for a change.
-He is also writing a steady flow of new short stories, which are beginning to be published on the internet by Webzines such as Silverthought.com, BewilderingStories.com and Aphelion.
-"Test Drive" Volume 1 of DJ Burnham's collected short stories was published in 2007.
+With a considerable resurgence in his love of Sci-Fi literature, Dave was introduced to the work of William Gibson, Ian M Banks, Arthur C Clarke and especially Philip K. Dick (via 'Blade Runner' - his favourite film - & original rarities lent to him by Jon Wood of The Fold).
+He began to outline the plan for a novel of his own and over the course of several years he found the time and space to relax and write it on the Greek islands.
+He continued to write steady flow of new short stories, which are started to be published on the internet by Webzines such as Silverthought.com, BewilderingStories.com and Aphelion.

 In 2005 one of Dave's stories - Anthropomorphs - appeared in print, as part of a speculative fiction anthology Silverthough: Ignition. (which made the semi-finals of the Fantasy/Science Fiction category of this year’s Independent Publisher Book Awards).